Rumbie-Mudzie7/Library/README.md

 1. Setting up the project with skeleton HTML5/CSS3 and JS files.

-2. Adding a function to the script that can take user’s input and store the new book objects into an array.
+2. Adding a function to the script that can take the user’s input and store the new book objects into an array.

-3. Adding buttons to allow users to create, delete a book and change the `read status` of a book.
+3. Adding buttons to allow users to create, delete a book, and change the `read status` of a book.